 Start with the middle of the scarf along the back.
 Bring both ends to the front.
 Crisscross the ends over twice and meet at the back.
 Bring both ends back to the front and double-cross again.
 Secure at the back with a knot.

 Okay, you have tied your headscarf.
 Now, try a touch of personalizing.
 How about pinning a broach to your headwear?
 This ultra-glamorous look is perfect for special occasions such as weddings.
 Also, it adds that extra sparkle.

 - Experiment with the length of the ends of your headscarf, this will change your look dramatically

 - Also, once tied, move the knot to different points around the cap.
 So, discover what position works for you.
 You may find one spot to be particularly flattering.
 Each position gives a different look.

-As you know, chemo headscarves are extremely versatile products.
+As you know, chemo headscarves are versatile products that you can use for hair veiling with a bandana.
 Evidently, there are many options on how to tie a headscarf for cancer patients.
 Also, this applies to ladies experiencing hair loss from alopecia.
 So, you have the opportunity to change your look from day to day.
 The best part is that you can do this by simply using the same item!
 Also, a chemo scarf leaves plenty of room to flaunt your creativity.
-Plus, it allows expressing an individual style.
+Plus, it allows for expressing an individual style.

 We hope that after reading this entry you now feel more confident about how to tie scarves!
 Remember; don’t feel afraid to try something new!
 You could stumble across a look you love.